MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 To following lab(s) must be completed before this lab:

-- 0102-Synchronizing Identities by using Azure AD Connect
+- 0102-Synchronizing Identities by using Microsoft Entra Connect

   > Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Entra ID.